 WSCC Public Facilities District board of directors, organized by appointing authority.
 Stamps show appointment history across two governance eras.

 The Washington Hospitality Association PAC contributed $50,000 to a political committee that spent more than $800,000 in television advertising supporting Ferguson's opponent in the 2024 Democratic primary.
 The same organization contributed to campaigns for Durkan and Harrell, both former Seattle mayors who made previous board appointments.
 Three of the nine board seats are currently held by hotel industry figures.
-Finneran served as chief executive of the Washington Restaurant Association -- the predecessor organization to the Washington Hospitality Association -- before his board appointment in 1988.
+Finneran is twice past president of the Washington State Hotel & Motel Association -- the statewide lodging trade body, incorporated in 1920, that through successive renamings and a 2016 merger became today's Washington Hospitality Association -- and past president of the Seattle Convention and Visitors Bureau, the predecessor of Visit Seattle.
 Vice Chairman Craig Schafer, owner of Hotel Andra, is a former member of the WHA board, according to IRS filings.
 His seat runs through 2028.
 Stuart Rolfe, owner of Wright Hotels, holds a third hotel seat, also running through 2028.
 A fourth seat is held by Tom Norwalk, former chief executive of Visit Seattle -- the destination marketing organization that received $10.6 million from the PFD in fiscal year 2024 under a marketing contract the board controls.
 The board has no term limits under state law.

 Despite five of its nine seats expiring this summer, the departing board majority has locked in decisions that will bind its successors.
 In December 2025 the board authorized a seven-year Campus Master Plan contract.
 A competitive bidding process closed July 25, 2025; the public record does not document when or how a contractor was selected.
 By October, a contractor identified in board minutes only as Mark Reddington -- a partner at LMN Architects, the firm that designed the Summit building -- was presenting concepts to the board at a retreat.
 Professional services contracts of this scale generally require weeks of evaluation, negotiation, and legal review before a contractor can be authorized to begin work.
 The RFQ specified a start date of August 1, 2025 -- six days after the submittal deadline.
 The six-day window between the submittal deadline and the stated contract start is shorter than the time typically required to evaluate proposals and execute a professional services contract.
 The public record does not document when or how Reddington and LMN Architects were selected.
 The board did not formally vote to authorize the contract until December 9, 2025.
 The plan runs to July 31, 2032 and tasks the contractor with studying "vacant or underdeveloped land within, adjacent to, or nearby the campus" for development potential.